Cory-DeDell/NFL-Data-Wrangling-ML-Kaggle/README.md

 Data_Preparation_2.py contains code to construct a matrix of the prepared data for every play and create a testing and training set that can be used to perform machine learning tasks.

+# ML utility functions
+Utils.py contains functions used for training and testing the machine learning model.

+# Model
+Model.py contains the code to execute the specified machine learning models.